opensafely-core/ehrql/DEVELOPERS.md

 ### Structure

-Databuilder documentation is located in the [docs](docs/) directory.
+ehrQL documentation is located in the [docs](docs/) directory.
 Local configuration is specified in the `mkdocs.yml` located at the repo root.

-The `docs/` directory contains some files which are generated from the databuilder code and from other documentation files.
+The `docs/` directory contains some files which are generated from the ehrql code and from other documentation files.
 Specifically these are files at:

  - [docs/includes/generated_docs/](docs/includes/generated_docs/)